robin48gx/TH7/README.md

 Feel free to branch off this to make a temperature logger or a web interface.

-For h/w 0.4 and above, an open thermocouple connection display a very low micro-volts figure (typically < -7000) which is out of range for most thermocouples and out of the range that most temperature readings would ever require (its below abs zero for a k type for instance).
+For h/w 0.4 and above, an open thermocouple connection will display a very low micro-volts figure (typically < -7000) which is out of range for most thermocouples and out of the range that most temperature readings would ever require (its below abs zero for a k type for instance).